bensheldon/island94-jekyll/_posts/2022-06-19-laws-of-spacecraft-and-software.md

 20. A bad design with a good presentation is doomed eventually.
 A good design with a bad presentation is doomed immediately.

 38. Capabilities drive requirements, regardless of what the systems engineering textbooks say.

+40. (McBryan's Law) You can't make it better until you make it work.

 42. If there's not a flight program, there's no money.
       If there is a flight program, there's no time.